History of the Australian Football League: 1970s

 With the number of players recruited from country leagues increasing, the wealthier clubs were gaining an advantage that metropolitan zoning and the Coulter law (salary cap) restricting player payments had prevented in the past.
-Country zoning was introduced in the late 1960s, and whilst it pushed Essendon and Geelong from the top of the ladder, it created severe inequality during the 1970s and 1980s.
-Between 1972 and 1987, only six of the league's twelve clubs – Carlton, Collingwood, Essendon, Hawthorn, North Melbourne and Richmond – played in grand finals; by comparison, nine different clubs had contested grand finals between 1961 and 1967.
+Country zoning was introduced in the late 1960s, and while it pushed Essendon and Geelong from the top of the ladder, it created severe inequality during the 1970s and 1980s.
+In the six years between 1972 and 1987, only six of the league's twelve clubs—Carlton, Collingwood, Essendon, Hawthorn, North Melbourne and Richmond—played in grand finals; by comparison, nine different clubs had contested the seven grand finals between 1961 and 1967.

-The 1970 season saw the opening of VFL Park, with the inaugural match being played between Geelong and Fitzroy, on 18 April 1970.
-Construction work was carried out at the stadium as the 1970s progressed, culminating in the building of the now heritage listed Sir Kenneth Luke stand.
-The Queen of Australia, Elizabeth II was a guest at the game and officially opened the stadium to the public.
-The 1970 grand final between traditional rivals Carlton and Collingwood, arguably the league's most famous game, saw Carlton recover from a 44-point deficit at half-time to win the game by ten points, featured a famous spectacular mark by Alex Jesaulenko, and was witnessed by a record crowd of 121,696.
+The 1970 season saw the opening of VFL Park, with the inaugural match being played between Geelong and Fitzroy on 18 April 1970.
+Construction work was carried out at the stadium as the 1970s progressed, culminating in the building of the now-heritage-listed Sir Kenneth Luke stand.
+The Queen of Australia, Elizabeth II, was a guest at the game and officially opened the stadium to the public.
+The 1970 grand final between traditional rivals Carlton and Collingwood, arguably the league's most famous game of all time, saw Carlton recover from a 44-point deficit at half-time to win the game by ten points; it featured a famous spectacular mark by Alex Jesaulenko, and it was witnessed by a record crowd of 121,696.

 Carlton and Richmond won three premierships each between 1968 and 1974, facing each other in three grand finals.
-North Melbourne, after struggling for most of its time in the VFL, finally won its first premiership in 1975, and contesting the grand final each year from 1974 to 1978, winning two; three of those deciders were against fellow 1925 expansion team Hawthorn, who also won two premierships.
-Carlton won three premierships in four years from 1979 to 1982.
+North Melbourne, after struggling for most of its time in the VFL, finally won its first premiership in 1975, contesting the grand final each year from 1974 to 1978 and winning two; three of those deciders were against fellow 1925 expansion team Hawthorn, who also won two premierships.
+Carlton won three premierships in four years, from 1979 to 1982.

 Among the notable rule changes made during the decade were: